How to visit Wolf's Lair from Warsaw

 Certainly, it is not an easy task to visit Wolf's Lair from Warsaw as it is located in a remote location in a forest.
 There are no direct trains to the place and is around 284KM from Warsaw.

 This doesn't mean that is impossible, but we will refer to this later on.

-First of all it is fascinating to visit this place, only knowing what happened there.
-It is also very beautiful area and some more worth to see can be combined.
+First of all, it is fascinating to visit this place, only knowing what happened there.
+It is also a very beautiful area and some more worth to see can be combined.